urban48/debpackager/README.rst

 ========

-debpackager is a cli tool used for creating debain packages
+debpackager is a cli tool used for creating debain packages inspired by `fpm <https://github.com/jordansissel/fpm>`_ and `maven <https://maven.apache.org/i>`_

 Main Features:

- * project creation template (only python supported atm)
- * Provides easy control over project packaging process
+ * Provides easy control over project packaging process using configuration
+   file called project.json (like pom.xml in maven)
+ * Easy addition of new packing policies for different project types and languages
+ * Solves the problem of python projects need debian dependencies to run.
+ * Making your code a Linux compatible daemon with just few simple steps
+ * Greatly simplifies the packaging and deployment process.
- * Version management in SemVer standard (http://semver.org/)
+ * Package version management in SemVer standard (http://semver.org/)

 Requirements
 ============